maplibre/maplibre-rs/README.md

   </h3>
 </div>

+## Project State

+This project is in a proof-of-concept state.
+The proof of concept is done except for text rendering.
+The Rust ecosystem is suited very well for this project.

+In the future this project could be adopted and supported by [Maplibre](https://github.com/maplibre) to implement a next-gen mapping solution.

 ## Description

 mapr is a portable and performant vector maps renderer.
 We aim to support the web, mobile and desktop applications.
 This